frontenddogma/web-development-glossary/manuscript/a.md

 : → Augmented Reality

 Arena
 : One of the first web browsers for Unix.
-Originally developed by Dave Raggett in 1993, development continued at CERN and the World Wide Web Consortium (W3C) and subsequently by Yggdrasil Computing.
+Originally developed in 1993 by Dave Raggett, development continued at CERN and the World Wide Web Consortium (W3C) and subsequently by Yggdrasil Computing.
 Arena was used in testing the implementations for HTML&nbsp;3.0, Cascading Style Sheets (CSS), Portable Network Graphics (PNG), and libwww.
 Arena was widely used and popular at the beginning of the World Wide Web.&nbsp;[†](#w-arena)

 Argument
 : The actual input expression passed or supplied to a function, procedure, or routine in a call or invocation statement.&nbsp;[†](#w-parameter-argument)